Cleod9/minimal-bluebird-webpack-debug-issue/README.md

 **Expected behavior:**

-`__DEBUG__` value should be `false`, since webpack should be compiling as production.
+`debugging` value should be `false`, since the project was compiled for production

 **Workaround:**

 Explicitly pass in desired debug config to Bluebird's `Promise.config()`.

 **Misc.
 Notes:**

--  While the workaround does resolve the core issue, note that internally bluebird is still looking at a `__DEBUG__` value of `true`.

-- Attempting to specify `__DEBUG__` via `DefinePlugin` doesn't seem to have any effect

-- There seems to be a lack of documentation on the web for the conventional use of `__DEBUG__` in JavaScript (Research suggests it is derived from Python?).
-Perhaps this should also be addressed on Bluebird's end by removing this flag, as there are already several other ways to configure its debugging flags.
-It also seems desirable to have webpack's documentation updated to explain where `__DEBUG__` is coming from, or ignore the flag altogether (unless explicitly passed via `DefinePlugin`).
+-  The source pulled in by Webpack is apparently under: `node_modules/bluebird/js/browser/bluebird.js` (Can confirm with simple console logs).
+Appears to be related to how the package was published on NPM , as the original source is https://github.com/petkaantonov/bluebird/blob/master/src/debuggability.js#L20 .
+Additional details may be needed on the proper method to pull in the minified version into webpack instead of this dev version.
+If there is no way to do this, then the hard-coded `true` in the unminified Bluebird should probably be removed.

+- Root cause of `debugging=false` caused by `__DEBUG__`: https://github.com/petkaantonov/bluebird/blob/master/src/debuggability.js#L20